Canonical bundle formula and degenerating families of volume forms: Introduction

+\noi As another consequence of Theorem~\ref{main}, we give a partial answer to a question of Berndtsson (2005) who asked whether it would be possible to use the theory of positivity of direct images (along the line of \cite{B09}, \cite{BP08}, \cite{PT}, cf. Section 3) in the proof of the celebrated semipositivity theorems in \cite{Ka81}, \cite{Ka00} and others, which used Hodge theory.
+By establishing Theorem~\ref{Kawa00}, we answer this question when the direct image of the relative canonical line bundle is locally free of rank $1$. \\

-This article is organized as follows.
-In Section 2, we present necessary backgrounds on singular hermitian metrics of line bundles.
-In Section 3, after we define the $L^2$ metric and recall the necessary result of Berndtsson type (semi)positivity of direct images, we generalize it to the $\QQ$-line bundle case.
-In Section 4, we give the full setting and the proofs of the main results Theorems~\ref{main},~\ref{main2}.
-In Section 5, we derive consequences for Kawamata semipositivity theorems and Ambro's canonical bundle formula for lc-trivial fibrations.
+This paper is organized as follows.
+In Section 2, we have preliminaries on plurisubharmonic functions, singular hermitian metrics and singular volume forms.
+In Section 3, we define and show the existence of the $L^2$ metric in our setting.
+In Section 4, we prove Theorem~\ref{valu}, the key result of valuative equivalence between the $L^2$ metric and the discriminant divisor.
+In Section 5, we prove Theorem~\ref{main} and Theorem~\ref{fi} using Theorem~\ref{valu}.
+Sections 6 and 7 deal with the applications to $L^2$ extension theorems and to semipositivity theorems respectively. \\

+\noi \emph{Remark.} Theorem~\ref{main} in particular recovers nefness of $J$ in \cite{Ka98} by Proposition~\ref{psa}.
+Such refinement of nefness was also given in a recent work \cite{T22} by a different method. \footnote{We mention that the current paper first appeared on arXiv and \cite{T22} was received by a journal, both in October 2019, whereas a manuscript of the current paper was brought to the attention of the author of \cite{T22} in March 2019.
+We note that the approach of the current paper is not `similar', as opposed to a mention in \cite{T22}. }

 \qa